Please call or e-mail to sign up for the next orientation

 Summer interns (full & part-time) Part-time Summer internships are 20 hr/wk for 13 weeks.
 Full-time internships are 40 hr/wk for 13 wks.

 Note: Applications may be taken after March 1st if positions are available.

 If you are eligible, you can actually get credit for working at CWC while taking classes full time.
-Talk to your advisor on how to set up an independent study or internship.
+Talk to your advisor about how to set up an independent study or internship.
 The amount of time required depends on how many credits and the department requirements per semester credits.
 It is typically 40 - 60 hours/semester credit (depending on your department).
 The hours are spread out over the semester.
 Rabies vaccines are not required for this type of internship.
-If you need an advisor, talk to Jana Peters at Penn State main campus at 814-863-4198 for assistance.
+If you need an advisor, talk to Jana Peters at Penn State's main campus at 814-863-4198 for assistance.